ethereum/ethereum-org-website/src/content/glossary/index.md

 ### ommer {#ommer}

 A child block of an ancestor that is not itself an ancestor.
 When a [miner](#miner) finds a valid [block](#block), another miner may have published a competing block which is added to the tip of the blockchain.
-Unlike with Bitcoin, orphaned blocks in Ethereum can be included by newer blocks as _ommers_ and receive a partial block reward.
+Orphaned blocks in Ethereum can be included by newer blocks as _ommers_ and receive a partial block reward.
 The term "ommer" is the preferred gender-neutral term for the sibling of a parent block, but this is also sometimes referred to as an "uncle."

 <Divider />